thesmiley1/snapraid-btrfs-wrapper/CONTRIBUTING.md

 The project is configured to use [`standard-version`][standard-version-home], a somewhat higher-level program from [conventional-changelog][conventional-changelog-org-home] and friends.
-Use `make release` to run it with the correct default parameters.
+Use `yarn release` to run it with the correct default parameters.
 This will create a new commit and a new tag, both of which need to be pushed to the remote repository.
 Pushing the tag should cause the CI setup to do its thing and generate a release using the project host's API.